Eleonwra/airlines-sdbms/README.md

 - **QGIS:** The "Spatial Engine" used for importing shapefile data
 - **Mapshaper:** The final visualization and optimization tool, used to inspect the final spatial output for web-readiness.

-## KEY TECHNICAL FEATURES:
+## Key technical features:
- - Data Integrity: Implementation of ON DELETE CASCADE via safe transactions.
+ - **Data Integrity**: Implementation of ON DELETE CASCADE via safe transactions.
- - Complex Joins: Multi-table relational mapping and revenue attribution.
+ - **Complex Joins**: Multi-table relational mapping and revenue attribution.
- - Advanced Analytics: Leverages Window Functions (PARTITION BY, DENSE_RANK) for complex passenger and hub leaderboards.
+ - **Advanced Analytics**: Window Functions (PARTITION BY, DENSE_RANK) for complex passenger and hub leaderboards.
- - Architectural Design: Comparative approaches using both static Tables and dynamic Views.
+ - **Architectural Design**: Comparative approaches using both static Tables and dynamic Views.
- - Gap Analysis: Identifying 'Ghost' data through Set operations and JOINs.
+ - **Gap Analysis**: Identifying 'Ghost' data through Set operations and JOINs.
- Transactional Migrations: Utilizes BEGIN/COMMIT blocks to ensure schema changes are atomic and safe.

 ## 🔗 Data Sources